-The Multifamily core initiative is designed to increase installation of energy efficiency measures in existing, multifamily buildings in National Grid's service territory.
+The Gas Multifamily Program (this "program") is designed to increase installation of gas energy efficiency measures in existing, multifamily buildings in National Grid's service territory.
 The Company works with property owners, managers, trade allies and tenants to encourage installation of energy saving measures.
 The initiative offers free energy audits which identify energy saving opportunities for electric and gas measures.
-It is delivered in coordination with the Electric Multifamily Program.
+It is delivered in coordination with the Company's Electric Multifamily Program.